Justin Bieber Faces Severe Backlash On Instagram After Post Defending Chris Brown

 While rapper Chris Brown found fame and success through his music, many people think of only one thing when they hear his name.
 In 2009, Brown had been dating popular musical artist Rhianna.
 On the night before the 2009 Grammy Awards, the pair got into an argument while in the car and things turned physical.

 The rapper assaulted Rhianna, leaving her with a busted lip and bruised face.
 When photos of her injuries surfaced in the media, former fans of Brown were shocked and many turned against him.
 He was later charged with a felony for his brutal attack upon the singer, according to USA Today.

-Even though Brown was in fact found guilty of beating up Rhianna, there are some who still stand by him.
-One of his loyal fans is surprisingly Justin Bieber, who spoke out in support of the rapper recently on Instagram.
-The bizarre post includes photos of Michael Jackson, late rapper 2 Pac and Chris Brown all in a row.
+Even though Brown was found guilty of beating up Rhianna, there are some who still stand by him.
+One of his loyal fans is Justin Bieber, who spoke out in support of the rapper recently on Instagram.
+The bizarre post includes photos of Michael Jackson, late rapper Tupac Shakur, and Chris Brown all in a row.

 Justin Bieber says Chris Brown is Michael Jackson and Tupac combined https://t.co/YbmBjZCn3e pic.twitter.com/DuR0ahxEyC